mramshaw/Alexa-Stuff/README.md

 Amazon account), and use the __Settings__ panel to change it.

 The choices are currently __Alexa__, __Amazon__, __Echo__ and __Computer__.

+#### Volume

+Alexa devices have `+` and `-` buttons to adjust the volume.

+Of course, this can just as easily be done via voice:

+    "Alexa, volume 6"

+And:

+    "Alexa, what volume are you set at?"

+Also, there are `louder` and `quieter` commands too.

 #### So what's it good for?